marcusfgardiner/CV/README.md

 * **Key achievements:**
   * Global top 5 consumer business company:
-	* I self-taught SQL in order to prove to Deloitte leadership that we needed to use it to succeed
+	* I self-taught SQL to prove to Deloitte leadership that we needed to use it to succeed
 	* Managed two SQL developers, two consultants and six client stakeholders in analysing and visualising over 100 million rows of data
-	* The project lead to the identification and delivery of £200m+ in working capital opportunities
+	* Identified £200m+ in working capital opportunities
   * Global top 10 pharmaceutical company:
 	* Having never coded before, I co-developed a tool in excel VBA that turned a 5 day data preparation process involving 8 people into one button click